CroneKorkN/rbcm/README.md

   - the first parameter is an array of node names or search patterns
 - also a block is given
   - user can invoke capabilities
-  - invoking a capability is called a 'collection'
+  - invoking a capability is called a 'definition'

 # Framework